Malta and Cyprus EU passport sales under fire

 The MEPs highlighted that the "various recent cases of money laundering within the [European] Union are linked to capital, ruling elites, and/or citizens who come from Russia and from the Commonwealth of Independent States (CIS) in particular".

+The CIS also includes Armenia, Azerbaijan, Belarus, Moldova, and four central Asian states.

-But inflow of criminal money aside, the MEPs also cited estimates that income generated by corruption, arms and human trafficking, drug dealing, tax evasion, and fraud in the EU amounted to €110bn a year.
+But inflow of criminal money aside, the MEPs also cited estimates that income generated by corruption, arms and human trafficking, drug dealing, tax evasion, and other crimes in the EU amounted to €110bn a year.

-They said VAT fraud cost EU taxpayers up to €147bn a year and that aggressive tax planning cost them a further €50bn to €190bn a year.
+They said VAT fraud cost EU taxpayers up to €147bn a year and aggressive tax planning cost them a further €50bn to €190bn a year.

-They also named and shamed six EU jurisdictions - Belgium, Cyprus, Hungary, Ireland, Luxembourg, Malta, and The Netherlands - for behaving like "tax havens", which drained income from their EU neighbours.
+They also shamed six EU jurisdictions - Belgium, Cyprus, Hungary, Ireland, Luxembourg, Malta, and The Netherlands - for behaving like "tax havens", which drained income from their EU neighbours.

-Transparency International, a Brussels-based NGO, welcomed Tuesday's report, saying it was "happy to see that [the EP] ... has adopted" the "report on fairer and more effective taxation and tackling financial crimes, including money laundering and risky Golden Visa schemes".
+Transparency International, a Brussels-based NGO, welcomed Tuesday's vote, saying it was "happy to see that [the EP] ... has adopted" its "report on fairer and more effective taxation and tackling financial crimes, including money laundering and risky golden visa schemes".

 The EU commission has voiced similar misgivings to the MEPs.

-But the non-binding EP report comes amid resistance from member states to extra EU powers over their jurisdictions.
+But the non-binding EP report comes amid resistance from member states to gran EU bodies extra powers over sensitive areas of their jurisdictions.

-EU ministers, last Thursday, diluted commission proposals to give the EBA, which currently has just two staff who specialise in money laundering, a greater oversight role.
+EU ministers, last Thursday, diluted commission proposals to give the EBA, which currently has just a few staff who specialise in money laundering, a greater oversight role.

 "It is irresponsible that EU governments blocked a true European restart for common financial supervision," Sven Giegold, a German green MEP, said at the time.

-All 28 EU states, earlier in March, also blocked commission proposals for enhanced due diligence in bank transactions from Saudi Arabia, among others, in a sign of the sensitivity of the issues in EU capitals.
+All 28 EU states, earlier in March, also blocked commission proposals for enhanced due diligence in bank transactions from Saudi Arabia, Panama, and Libya, among others, in a sign of the mood in EU capitals.